apache/phoenix-site/site/source/src/site/markdown/paged.md

 # Paged Queries

-Phoenix v 2.1 supports the use in queries of row value constructors, a standard SQL construct to enable paged queries.
+Phoenix supports the use in queries of row value constructors (RVC), a standard SQL construct to enable paged queries.
 A row value constructor is an ordered sequence of values delimited by parentheses.
 For example:

     (4, 'foo', 3.5)
     ('Doe', 'Jane')